mhipley/marthahipley-2020/faq.markdown

 ##### why no apps?

-apps are complicated, expensive, unfun, and high drama. the world doesn’t need more apps!
-I also no longer consult re: startup/investment world strategy or product planning. if you need a better landing page for your product, I'm available. if you need help designing what that product is, I'm not.
+the world doesn’t need more apps!
+I also no longer consult re: startup/investment world strategy or product planning.

 ##### what is a “community” vs. “small business” vs. a “scaled business” project?

-for my purposes, a small business is < 5 salaried employees and **no** investment funding. if you identify as a startup and have pre-seed money or are in an incubator, you are under the scaled rate. if you are a small business who is subcontracting me for a larger business, I will quote the scaled rate.
+for my purposes, a small business is < 5 salaried employees and **no** investment funding. if you identify as a startup and have pre-seed money or are in an incubator, you fall under the scaled rate. if you are a small business who is subcontracting me for a larger business, I will quote the scaled rate.